Generation of structure-guided pMHC-I libraries using Diffusion Models: Results

 \subsection{Experimental Validation with orthogonal unbiased data}

-EpiScan is a high-throughput, cell-based platform that presents bar-coded peptide libraries on the surface of HLA-I molecules and quantifies their relative display levels by deep sequencing.
+EpiScan is a high-throughput, cell-based platform that presents bar-coded peptide libraries on the surface of MHC-I molecules and quantifies their relative presentation by deep sequencing.
 Because it bypasses mass-spectrometry and in vitro binding assays, EpiScan provides an unbiased measurement of peptide presentation \cite{Bruno2023}.
-However, EpiScan's study tested $>$100,000 peptides and found $<$400 peptides that bound to HLA-A*02:01 and $<$1500 for HLA-B*57:01.
-Although a high-throughput experimental approach, it only probed a narrow slice of the sequence space.
-Our structure-guided diffusion library complements it by generating tens of thousands of anchor-compatible peptides that explore under-sampled regions, covering the gap in diversity and bias.
+EpiScan's study tested $>$500,000 peptides and found $>$40,000 peptides that bound to HLA-A*02:01 and $>$17,000 for HLA-B*57:01.
+Our structure-guided diffusion library complements EpiScan by generating anchor-compatible peptides that explore under-sampled regions in silico, mitigating diversity limitations imposed by experimental sampling.

-\paragraph{Position-wise conservation.} We report per-position Pearson $R$ between designed libraries and public peptides (Fig.~\ref{fig:distance}).
-Anchor positions (P2 and P$\Omega$) reach $R>0.4$ and $R>0.8$ for our library and EpiScan's data respectively, whereas solvent-exposed positions drop to $R\approx0.2$, corroborating the selective conservation of biophysically constrained sites (Supp.
-Fig.~\ref{fig:JS_to_public}).

-\paragraph{Enrichment in HLA-A*02:01 and HLA-B*57:01} EpiScan enriches proline at P2 and P9, whereas our library restores the expected hydrophobic peak at P2, P9 and P1, recapitulating the unbiased data enrichment in HLA-A*02:01 (Supp.
+\paragraph{Enrichment in HLA-A*02:01 and HLA-B*57:01} In HLA-A*02:01, canonical aliphatic anchors are observed in EpiScan, with Valine strongly enriched at $P\Omega$ and Leucine enriched at both P2 and $P\Omega$ (Supp.
 Fig.~\ref{fig:a0201_episcan}).
+Our library recapitulates these canonical signals, recovering the Valine enrichment at $P\Omega$ and the Leucine signal at P2 (Supp.
+Fig.~\ref{fig:a0201_this_paper}).

-In HLA-B*57:01, we observe a similar trend where the enrichment is recapitulated in both methods and exposing the bias found in MS data (Supp.
+In HLA-B*57:01, Tryptophan, a bulky aromatic hydrophobic residue, is the dominant canonical anchor at $P\Omega$.
+This enrichment is captured clearly in both EpiScan and our generated library, though with a reduced magnitude in the latter (Supp.
 Fig.~\ref{fig:b5701_episcan}).
+Threonine, a small polar residue, is also enriched at P2 and P8 in EpiScan.
+Although not enriched at the canonical classical P2 in our epitopes of this allele, we recover the P8 signal (Supp.
+Fig.~\ref{fig:b5701_this_paper}).

+In addition to recovering canonical anchor motifs, we also observe allele-independent amino-acid biases that are consistent with previously reported artifacts in RFdiffusion and ProteinMPNN.
+These biases appear as low-variance enrichments across alleles (e.g., underrepresentation of cysteine and overrepresentation of certain loop-rigidifying residues), suggesting a model-driven rather than biological origin.
+To account for non-biological amino-acid biases introduced by the generative models, we corrected each allele-specific PWMs against a positional background distribution estimated from the full anchoring set.
+The resulting sequence logos highlight allele-specific enrichments above background rather than global design artifacts (Supp.
+Fig. \ref{fig:seq_logo}).